 Payment Info on File

 It may seem like a no-brainer to save patients’ payment information, but it’s amazing how many physical therapy practitioners don’t.
 Sometimes patients forget their purses, wallets, and so on.
 By keeping their banking information for direct payments, as well as credit/debit card details and alternative payment methods, you can be paid at the point of service with no delay.
 Point of service collections can be tricky and sensitive, no doubt.
 Have good plans in place and remember to ask the advice of a PT billing and collection service provider for how you can ensure your practice’s revenue levels are always at their best.
-Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.physical therapy collections, point of service collections healthcare, point of service physical therapy
+Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.Tags: physical therapy collections, point of service collections healthcare, point of service physical therapy